In addition to being lead-free, our pottery is oven, dishwasher and

 I still have some of my first brushes, from college 25 years ago, crude things made from squirrel tail, wax, string and sticks.
 Now I use bamboo handles and thread and epoxy bindings.
 I still collect road-killed squirrels, though; I like the springiness and flexibility they bring to the brush.

 I primarily paint animal images, probably due to my childhood on a Wisconsin farm.
-Most are painted from memory, although with some of the more complicated images I work with photographs.
+Many are painted from memory, although I keep a portfolio of reference photographs, on paper or on my tablet, for some of the newer or more elaborate images.
 I also keep sketchbooks handy at the zoo, aquarium or county fair.

 I admire Chinese brush paintings.
 I don't consciously try to imitate